 "While working at MPCT I’ve found that I’ve enjoyed working with young adults and seeing them develop and achieve their goals that they may have thought were not achievable.
 Since being here I’ve seen the learners leadership qualities grow with their confidence helping them to progress into any job role they may be working towards."Bonnie Simeon

-In-between all the tours and fighting, when back in the UK James would be doing numerous ceremonial duties.
-This includes 3 trooping of the colours.
+In between all the tours, when back in the UK, James would be doing numerous ceremonial duties which included 3 trooping of the colours.

 One of James's biggest passions is boxing.
 He trained the company boxing team and then when he left the army he went and fought in a few amateur fights local to himself.